travis-ci/docs-travis-ci-com/user/travis-ci-for-private.md

 ## Who has access to the builds?

-Access rights on Travis CI is based on the access rights on GitHub or Bitbucket:
+Access rights on Travis CI is based on the access rights on GitHub, Bitbucket or GitLab:

-- Users that can access a repository on GitHub or Bitbucket can see the build status and logs on Travis CI.
+- Users that can access a repository on GitHub, Bitbucket or GitLab can see the build status and logs on Travis CI.
-- Users that can push to a repository on GitHub or Bitbucket can trigger, cancel and restart builds, and change its settings.
+- Users that can push to a repository on GitHub, Bitbucket or GitLab can trigger, cancel and restart builds, and change its settings.
-- Users that have admin access to a repository on GitHub or Bitbucket can enable/disable it on Travis CI.
+- Users that have admin access to a repository on GitHub, Bitbucket or GitLab can enable/disable it on Travis CI.

-To keep the access rights up to date, we sync every user account approximately once every 24 hours with GitHub or Bitbucket.
+To keep the access rights up to date, we sync every user account approximately once every 24 hours with GitHub, Bitbucket or GitLab.
 You can use the "Sync account" button on [the profile page](https://travis-ci.com/profile) or `travis sync --com` in the CLI to force a sync.

 ## Who has access to the billing details?

 Access rights to the Travis CI [billing page](https://travis-ci.com/account/subscription) can be one of the following:

-- **Open (default)**: anyone with admin access to at least one private repository belonging to the organization in GitHub or team in Bitbucket has access to the billing information in Travis CI.
+- **Open (default)**: anyone with admin access to at least one private repository belonging to the organization in GitHub/GitLab or team in Bitbucket has access to the billing information in Travis CI.
 - **Restricted**: for GitHub users access is limited to members of the organization having the _owner_ and/or _billing manager_ permissions in GitHub (see their [documentation about the _Permission levels for an organization_](https://help.github.com/articles/permission-levels-for-an-organization/)).
 - **Restricted**: for Bitbucket users access is limited to members of the team having read and write permissions in Bitbucket (see their [documentation about _Grant repository access to users and groups_](https://confluence.atlassian.com/bitbucket/grant-repository-access-to-users-and-groups-221449716.html)).
+- - **Restricted**: for GitLab users access is limited to members of the organization having read and write permissions in GitLab (see their [documentation about _Grant repository access to users and groups_](FIXME)).

 You can change the access rights to **Restricted** (or back to **Open**) under the *Organizations* tab on [our Subscription page](https://travis-ci.com/account/subscription) as shown below: